-Elders John H. Lake, E. C. Briggs, and R. Davis, entered into some explan- mencement of the preface to the end of the ation respecting the Canada Mission; appendix, is a Divinely Inspired Record. after which, the President named Bros.
+Elders John H. Lake, E. C. Briggs, and R. Davis, entered into some explanation respecting the Canada Mission; after which, the President named Bros.
 Noah Dutton, Robert Holt and Daniel D. Babcock as committee to examine the matter.

-C. G. Lanphear that those chosen members of the Quorum of Seventy be now ordained.
+Moved by Elders F. Reynolds and C. G. Lanphear that those chosen members of the Quorum of Seventy be now ordained.
 Carried.

-a President of the Quorum of Seventy, under the hands of Elders J. Smith, E. of that district.
-C. Briggs, J. Ells, and J. W. Briggs; the latter being spokesman.
+Elder Duncan Campbell was ordained a President of the Quorum of Seventy, under the hands of Elders J. Smith, E. C. Briggs, J. Ells, and J. W. Briggs; the latter being spokesman.